tjwkura5/microblog_EC2_deployment/stuff.md

 **Running Test**

 When running the tests, I encountered a ModuleNotFoundError: No module named 'microblog'.
 This happened because Python couldn't locate the project's modules.
-To fix this, we need to set an environment variable called PYTHONPATH.
+To fix this, I needed to set an environment variable called PYTHONPATH.
 By running the command export PYTHONPATH=$(pwd), we tell Python to include the current working directory in its search path for modules.
 This ensures that when we run scripts or tests, Python can correctly find and import the project's modules.

 **Instance Size**

-I was encountering an issue where my EC2 instance keeps crashing while the OWASP stage was running.
-I eventually got tired of this and decided to change my Instance type to a t3.small.
-This helped prevent my EC2 Instance from crashing but I was still having issues with the OWASP stage.
-I was seeing the following warnings:
+I was encountering an issue where my EC2 instance kept crashing during the OWASP stage.
+After repeatedly facing this problem, I decided to change my instance type to a t3.small, which helped prevent the EC2 instance from crashing.
+However, I was still having issues with the OWASP stage.
+I noticed the following warnings:

 ```
 [INFO] Checking for updates